Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 In case the botengine program is not yet installed on your system, the script will redirect you to the installation guide at [https://to.botengine.org/failed-run-bot-did-not-find-botengine-program](https://to.botengine.org/failed-run-bot-did-not-find-botengine-program)

 After completing the installation, run the script again to start the farmbot.
-The first time you start the bot, it will download a web browser component which does not come with the original download.
+The first time you start the bot, it will download a web browser component.
 This can take some time, depending on your internet connection.

 ![Tribal Wars 2 Farmbot Starting](./image/2020-01-25.tribal-wars-2-farmbot-before-login.png)

-When the browser download is finished, the bot opens a 'chromium' web browser window which is a kind of chrome (has a blueish version of the google chrome logo):
+When the browser download is finished, the bot opens a 'chromium' web browser window, which is a variant of googles chrome web browser.
+In the Windows taskbar, it appears with an icon that is a blueish version of the google chrome logo:

 ![Chromium Window Appears](./image/2020-01-25.tribal-wars-2-farmbot-chromium-taskbar.png)